DaryaShyroka/lang-8-corpus-for-GEC/Milestone_4/Instructions.md

 1. Start the Docker app on your computer.

-2. Build the Docker image for our web application using the command below, replacing `<image_name>` with the name you choose to give our Docker image:
+2. Build the Docker image for our web application using the command below, replacing `<image_name>` with the name you choose to give our Docker image (don't forget the '.' at the end!):

 ```  docker build -t <image_name> .```